Leon Bramlett: Early life

-Leon C. Bramlett was born on September 17, 1923 in Clarksdale, Mississippi, United States to Leon Crow Bramlett Sr. and Elizabeth Jones Bramlett.
+Bramlett was born on September 17, 1923, in Clarksdale, Mississippi, United States to Leon Crow Bramlett Sr. and Elizabeth Jones Bramlett.
 He graduated from Clarksdale High School in 1941.

 Bramlett played on the football team of the University of Mississippi in 1941, the University of Alabama in 1942, and the U.S. Naval Academy from 1943 to 1947.
 He was declared an All-America player in 1944 and 1945 and served as captain of the academy's team in 1946.
 He learned to box from an oil mill employee who worked for his father, and won the academy heavyweight boxing championship in 1943.
 He decided not to pursue a professional football career after sustaining a knee injury for which he was hospitalized in 1946.
 Graduating from the Naval Academy in 1947, he was stationed at Quantico, Virginia.
 In 1948 he was made end coach under head coach George Sauer, and served in that role until 1949.
 He served in the United States Marine Corps for two years and married Virginia McGehee in 1947.
 He was inducted into the Mississippi Sports Hall of Fame in 1988.